opendocsg/slw-judgments-backfill/2009_SGHC_55/report.md

 **_The evidence relating to the alleged conspiracy_**

 76     It is not easy to prove the existenc e of a c onspirac y.
-In _Asian Corporate Services (SEA) Pte Ltd v Eastwest Management Ltd (Singapore Branch)_ [2006] 1 SLR 901, Chao Hic k Tin JA, who delivered the judgment of the Court of Appeal, pointed out (at [19]) that it is not often that the vic tim of a c onspirac y has direc t evidenc e to prove the allegation and that proof of c onspirac y is normally
+In _Asian Corporate Services (SEA) Pte Ltd v Eastwest Management Ltd (Singapore Branch)_ <span class="citation">[2006] 1 SLR 901</span>, Chao Hic k Tin JA, who delivered the judgment of the Court of Appeal, pointed out (at [19]) that it is not often that the vic tim of a c onspirac y has direc t evidenc e to prove the allegation and that proof of c onspirac y is normally

 inferred from other objec tive fac ts.
 He approved of the following passage from _R v Siracusa_ (1190) 90 Cr App R 340 at 349: